-Everything tastes better in Bodrum thanks to the abundance of fresh local ingredients.
-Salient specialties include çökertme kebab served on a bed of fried julienne potatoes, stuffed courgette flowers and deniz fasulyesi (samphire salad drizzled in olive oil).
-To sample these and other meze (small, communal dishes) and seafood such as Bodrum fava and grilled octopus – best served with aniseed-flavoured raki, Turkey's national drink – try unpretentious Çimentepe, set above Yalikavak.
-At Mandarin Oriental, Bodrum, the Olive Garden, in an olive grove by the sea, serves delectable Turkish dishes.
-For a romantic meal, Mimoza on the beach at Gümüşlük is a candlelit vision, while Limon in the hills above has the best sunset views on the peninsula.
-For a parade of unique seafood dishes such as oysters with Parmesan béchamel sauce, head to Orfoz, a hidden hole-in-the-wall in central Bodrum.
+Everything tastes better in Bodrum thanks to its abundant, fresh local ingredients.
+To sample specialties like çökertme kebab, çiçek dolması (stuffed courgette flowers), deniz fasulyesi (samphire salad) and grilled octopus – best served with raki, Turkey's national drink – try unpretentious Çimentepe, set above Yalıkavak.
+At Mandarin Oriental, Bodrum, JuJu Bistro serves local snacks and Mediterranean dishes.
+For a romantic meal, visit Mimoza on the beach at Gümüslük, or Limon in the hills above for the best sunset views.
+For unique seafood such as oysters with Parmesan béchamel, head to Orfoz, a hidden hole-in-the-wall in central Bodrum.

 Bodrum's bars and nightclubs rival global capitals.
 Göltürkbükü is the epicentre, and Ship Ahoy